Get a jumpstart on your college essay!

 2) DON’T believe the former admissions officer hype.

-The logic in this is very similar to our Ivy League advice above.
+The logic here is very similar to our Ivy League advice above.
 We have the utmost respect for college admissions officers and their in-depth understanding of the evaluation process.
 But just because you can recognize an effective application essay doesn’t mean you can help a student create one.
 The ability to help a student identify their story and generate creative ideas that admissions officers will remember is what counts.
-That, plus ample experience helping students with a wide variety of assignments, is what makes for a truly stellar college essay tutor.
+That, plus ample experience helping students with a wide variety of assignments, is what makes for a truly stellar college essay tutor (regardless of any past job titles).

 3) DON’T use an essay factory.

 At least not if you want the personal attention and nuanced feedback that comes with hiring a true expert.
 Massive test prep companies have hopped on the college essay prep bandwagon and are known to employ staff with little-to-no college essay advising experience.
 And a “college essay editor” is not the same as a college essay advisor, consultant, or expert who helps a student think through strategy, content, and messaging.
-College essay consulting companies who try to grow too fast often have a similar issue with sloppy hiring and lack of personal attention.
-If you are looking for high-touch services, a small or mid-sized operation is likely better suited to your needs.
+College essay consulting companies that try to grow too fast often have a similar issue with sloppy hiring and lack of personal attention.
+If you are looking for high-touch service, a small or mid-sized operation is likely better suited to your needs.
+Simply put, if you’re seeking quality help, avoid any service that treats you like just another number on a conveyor belt rather than an individual.

 4) DON’T hire a college student.

-This may sound bizarre, but we’ve seen this more than we care to think about.
+This may sound bizarre, but we’ve seen it more than we care to think about.
 Since the college essay advising field has been flooded with self-purported “experts,” some services employ less-than-savory promotional tactics, including fake reviews of themselves and other companies.
+They might even create phony blog posts or sham review sites touting themselves as the “best college essay help” or “best college essay review service” to lure you in.
 Lean on your media literacy and assess the validity of sources before you buy into the advice.
+In short: don’t believe everything you read on the internet, especially if it sounds overly self-congratulatory.

 6) DON’T trust guarantees.